 "I'm in love with my university," Tillman said at Saturday's induction ceremony at the Natchitoches Events Center.
 "I love what they do.
 They gave me an opportunity to showcase my talent.
 I wasn't highly recruited out of high school.
 I don't know why.
 Somehow I got on UL's list and I had four amazing years, and I'm just trying to be an ambassador for the University of Louisiana."

 Tillman attended Saturday night's ceremony with his wife, Jackie, and their four children.
 He participated in other events this past weekend in Louisiana with the rest of the Class of 2020 that included a youth sports camp and a bowling outing.

 Tillman played 12 seasons with the Bears from 2003-14.
 He was part of a dominant defense that helped the Bears win three NFC North titles and one conference championship.
 He set team records that still stand with nine defensive touchdowns, eight interception return TDs and 675 interception return yards.
 His 36 interceptions are the most by a cornerback in team history and third most overall behind safeties Gary Fencik (38) and Petitbon (37).

 Known for smacking the ball away from opponents, a technique dubbed the "Peanut Punch," Tillman forced 42 fumbles in 12 seasons, including a career-high 10 in 2012 when he was voted to his second straight Pro Bowl.

-In honor of Charles "Peanut" Tillman's induction into the Louisiana Sports Hall of Fame, revisit senior writer Larry Mayer's ranking of the former cornerback's 10 most memorable moments with the Bears.
+In honor of "National Peanut Day" Tuesday, revisit senior writer Larry Mayer's ranking of Charles "Peanut" Tillman's 10 most memorable moments with the Bears.